cturner3rd/dataproducts/README.md

 - ui.R is the interface code
 - server.R is the code to generate the plots
 - MPG.Rpres is the presentation file that describes the behavior of the application
+- MPG.md is the markdown document for the presentation